arpita-biswas/zero-dose-child-vaccination-targetting/README.md

+## Zero-dose Risk Prediction

-## Performance of Predictive Algorithms in Estimating the Risk of Being a Zero-Dose Child in India, Mali, and Nigeria using Demographics and Health Surveys (DHS) data https://dhsprogram.com/data/
+Analysing the performance of predictive algorithms in estimating the risk of being a zero-Dose child in India, Mali, and Nigeria using Demographics and Health Surveys (DHS) data https://dhsprogram.com/data/

 The Code folder contains the following four Jupyter Notebook files: